MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 1: Sign up for the preview

 - Go to [the Guides Getting started page](http://aka.ms/GetGuides), and then follow the instructions to create your user credentials for the preview.
-After you have your credentials, come back to this page and go to [Step 2: Create a Common Data Service (CDS) environment](#cds).
+After you have your credentials, come back to this page and go to [Step 2: Create a Common Data Service for Apps environment](#cds).

     > [!IMPORTANT]
     > We recommend creating user credentials for the preview even if you have an existing work account.
 If you're not an admin in the organization, you won't be able to complete Steps 2 and 3.
 Also, when asked to enter a domain name, don't use your normal work domain.
 Create a new domain in the form: **guides*YourCompanyName***.

-## Step 2: Create a Common Data Service (CDS) environment<a name="cds"></a>
+## Step 2: Create a Common Data Service for Apps environment<a name="cds"></a>

 After signing up for the preview, you’ll need to create an environment where you can install the Guides solution.
-If you already have a CDS environment, you can skip to [Step 3: Install and configure the Guides solution](#configure).
+If you already have a Common Data Service for Apps environment, you can skip to [Step 3: Install and configure the Guides solution](#configure).

 1. Go to the [Microsoft 365 Admin Center](https://portal.office.com/AdminPortal/Home).